Pramāṇavārttika (ཚད་མ་རྣམ་འགྲེལ་)

 Chapter 3: Perception (མངོན་སུམ་, pratyakṣa)

-Covers the definition and types of perception, including the arguments establishing perception as a valid means of cognition.
-Contains the key verse on causal efficacy (PV 3:3): “Whatever has causal powers, that really exists in this context.
+Covers the definition and types of perception and the arguments establishing it as a valid means of cognition.
+Contains the canonical Dharmakīrtian definition of existence by causal efficacy at PV 3.3 — “Whatever has causal powers, that really exists in this context.
 Anything else is declared to be just conventionally existent” (westerhoff-dignaga-dharmakirti, p.
-231).
-This is also the only chapter where Dharmakīrti consistently adopts his ultimate idealist (Yogācāra) perspective, discussing the identity of perceiver and perceived (westerhoff-dignaga-dharmakirti, p.
-255).
+231) — and is the only chapter in which Dharmakīrti consistently adopts his ultimate idealist (Yogācāra) perspective, discussing the identity of perceiver and perceived (Westerhoff p.
+255; dreyfus-recognizing-reality ch.
+27 on Yogācāra elements in PV III). gorampa-pramanavartika does not cover this chapter.

-Chapter 4: Inference for Others (པརཱརྟྷཱནུམཱན་)
+Chapter 4: Inference for Others (གཞན་དོན་རྗེས་དཔག་, parārthānumāna)

 Tibetan Reception

 Before sakya-pandita’s promotion of this text, the Pramāṇaviniścaya (Ascertainment) had been the primary text for Tibetan epistemological studies.
 Sakya Paṇḍita’s decisive influence established the Pramāṇavārttika as predominant.
 He is said to have taught it daily and is the source of all its lineages in Tibet (dreyfus-recognizing-reality, p.
 23).
+His revised translation (with Śākyaśrī) became the standard, and his pramanayuktanidhi supplied the lens through which the work was henceforth read in the Sakya tradition.

 Dreyfus uses “Commentary” as his abbreviation for this text throughout dreyfus-recognizing-reality.